JHRobotics/mesa9x/README.md

 For targeting WIN95/NT, you need MinGW build without SSE instructions in runtime.
 Current releases are compiled by [this MinGW build](https://github.com/niXman/mingw-builds-binaries/releases/download/13.1.0-rt_v11-rev1/i686-13.1.0-release-posix-dwarf-msvcrt-rt_v11-rev1.7z) from [this project](https://github.com/niXman/mingw-builds-binaries/).

-### LLVM
+### LLVM (6.0.1)
-Mesa3D require LLVM 3.9 and later, and 6.0.1 was last one before our Mesa version was released, so newer version may works but additional modification may be required.
+Mesa3D require LLVM 3.9 and later, and 6.0.1 was last one before Mesa version 17.3.9 was released, so newer version may works but additional modification may be required.
 Usually newer LLVM is faster. https://releases.llvm.org/download.html#6.0.1 and download *LLVM source code* (`llvm-6.0.1.src.tar.xz`) https://releases.llvm.org/5.0.2/llvm-5.0.2.src.tar.xz